yannbouteiller/gym-airsimdroneracinglab/README.md

 # Multi-Agent Gym environments

 The environment is compatible with rllib, which handles multi-agent and requires a special interface that is not (yet) a default for multiagent gym environments, as gym has initially been designed for single agent environments.
-The "wrapper" (not an actual gym wrapper but that cas be done easily) present in envs allows you to wrap the environment for rllib compatibilty.
+The "wrapper" (not an actual gym wrapper but that can be done easily) present in envs allows you to wrap the environment for rllib compatibilty.

 A multi-agent training should in theory lead to inference and adaptation to unknown opponent policies.
 A whole lot of work from OpenAI and and Deepmind shows that.